sCrypt-Inc/scryptTS-docs/docs/tutorials/auction.md

 ## Overview

-In this tutorial, we will go over how to build an Auction Contract on Bitcoin.
+In this tutorial, we will go over how to build an auction contract.
+It is open and transparent, where everyone can participate and the highest bidder wins when the bidding is over.

-For this contract, there are mainly two functions that need to be implemented:
+There are two ways to interact with the contract:

-- Bid: if a higher bid is found, the new bid is locked into the contract UTXO, the current highest bidder is updated, and the previous highest bidder is refunded.
+1. Bid: if a higher bid is found, the current highest bidder is updated, and the previous highest bidder is refunded.
-- Close auction: the man who starts the auction can close it and receive the Bitcoin after its deadline.
+2. Close: the auctioneer can close the auction after it expires and take the offer.

 ## Contract Properties

-According to the requirements above, this contract needs to record three properties in it:
+According to the interactions above, this contract needs to store three properties:

 - The auctioneer, who starts the auction
 - The deadline for the auction